It’s been over 3 weeks since we found out that our IVF fresh cycle failed.

 And when a friend (very considerately, and privately) told me about her pregnancy last week, I only cried for a minute or two!
 (Full disclosure: I had a good cry about it later, but I was pretty proud of myself for holding it together.
 I’m happy for them, I truly am.
 She’s a wonderful enough friend that I can be happier for her than I am sad for myself).

-But I’m not “over” our failed cycle.
+But I’m not “over it.”
 I wish I was, because I think I would have been unsympathetic to someone like me not long ago.

-Somehow, I know that it’s not okay for me to be upset anymore.
+Somehow, I feel like it’s not okay for me to be upset any more.
 Why?
 Because I’ve reached my Sympathy Expiration Date — the point at which the sympathy from others runs out.
 It’s the moment when nobody’s going to care if you continue crying and whining about something awful that’s happened to you.
 They feel like it’s about time you sucked it up and moved on.
 And they’re right.

-I have a couple of close friends that I know will always be there to listen, no matter how much they think I should have shut up two weeks ago — thanks, ladies — and my therapist, whose job it is to listen (awesome).
+I have a couple of close friends that I know will always be there to listen, no matter how much they think I should have shut up two weeks ago — thanks, ladies — and my therapist, whose job it is to listen (awesome! ladies, if you don’t have one of these, GO GET ONE, it’s seriously a must to get through infertility, and well, life in general).